The Best (& Worst!) Performing Sunscreens For Summer

-Hip2Save may earn a small commission via affiliate links in this post.
+As an Amazon Associate, Hip2Save earns a small commission from qualifying purchases in this post.
 Read our full disclosure policy here.

-Sun protection doesn’t have to burn your summer fun budget. ☀️
+The best sunscreens won’t burn your summer fun budget. ☀️

 Always use your sunscreens as directed to help prevent premature skin aging and risk of skin cancers.
 It’s also important to check the expiration date before using it.
 According to SkinCancer.org, you should apply sunscreen every day, apply 30 minutes before going outside, and reapply every 2 hours.

 Hip Tip: SPF Sunscreen is eligible for reimbursement with FSA, HSA, and HRA accounts.
 A broad-spectrum sunscreen with SPF15+ protection (and above) is FSA and HSA eligible!
 And to make shopping for these products even easier, Amazon now has an FSA & HSA Store!